moby/moby/docs/swarm/swarm-tutorial/index.md

 terminal window.
 You should be able to install Docker on networked machines and be comfortable running commands in the shell of your choice.

-If you’re brand new to Docker, see [About Docker Engine](../../index.md).
+If you are brand new to Docker, see [About Docker Engine](../../index.md).

 ## Set up